amf60/Vac_Covid19_BR_SC_Combinations_of_Concern_2/README.md

-# Introduction
-This repository, built in 3 phases (details at the end of this page) is my personal project for the Module 2 of the Alura Bootcamp Applied Data Sciences.

-It digs further on the findings from my previous project (vac-covid_19_3005_SC_c26_c30_c31) for the Module 1 of the same bootcamp.

-In the previous project after cross-checking 3 our of 34 original columns (coluna 26 - vacina_fabricante_nome, coluna 30 - vacina_codigo, coluna 31 - vacina_nome), of a government open source database, I found that for 12% of the registers (~260.000 out of ~ 2 Million), as per cut date of 30 May 2021 at 5am, we can not certify with 100% of certitude which vaccine an individual received.

 * Fonte – OpenDataSus - Registros de Vacinação Covid19 (1)

 * Data from the Brazilian state of Santa Catarina – Brasil (2)